neoforged/websites/content/news/eventbus-changes.md

 If you are a user of only the `getResult` and `setResult` methods, there is nothing for you to do.

-### Other changes
+## Other changes
-- The Forge bus will not allow listeners to events that implement `IModBusEvent` anymore.
-This should prevent subscribing to the wrong event bus.
 - Removal of the subclass transformer:
 Previously, the no-arguments constructor of an event subclass had to be `public`.
 This is no longer the case - you can now make such constructors `protected`, package-private or `private` if you want to.
 - `Event#getPhase` and `Event#setPhase` were removed.
 - `@Event.HasResult` is now checked when calling `Event#setResult`. `Event#hasResult` and `Event#getResult` are now final.
 - `EventListenerHelper` was removed from the API.
-- `IEventListener`s use `toString` for human-readable description (`listenerName` was removed).
+- `EventListener`s use `toString` for human-readable description (`listenerName` was removed).
 - Performance improvement: `isCanceled` checks are automatically removed for non-cancelable events.
+- `IEventListener` is renamed to `EventListener` and changed to an abstract class for performance reasons.
+- The ModLauncher hooks were removed, greatly simplifying the implementation of the event bus.
+- `IEventBusInvokeDispatcher` was removed.

 [^1]: Not before NeoForge 20.3, don't worry.